Village Events

 requires.. good intonation, a powerful voice, with plenty in reserve if necessary “..Jazz journal international..

-Maggie will be accompanied by stellar musicians James Clemas - piano
+Maggie will be accompanied by stellar musicians James Clemas - piano, Jim Rintoul - bass

 Distinctive silky, close harmony vocals are the hallmark of Shirley and Sharon, these two Bridport singer /songwriters.